lo6970/Nemesis-Stealer/README.md

 ---

+## Two ways to use

+**Option A - Ready to use:** Simply run `Nemesis.exe` from the folder.
+The C++ executable is pre-compiled and ready.
+Make sure `nemesis_py_builder.py` is in the same folder for the stealer builder to work.
+Python must be installed.

+**Option B - Build it yourself:** The source code is included.
+Open the Developer Command Prompt for Visual Studio and compile with `cl /O2 /EHsc nemesis_main.cpp /Fe:Nemesis.exe user32.lib`.
+You can also modify the code before building.

+---

 ## How to use

 When you open Nemesis.exe you see a menu with 9 numbered options.
 Type the number and press Enter to select something.
 After each tool finishes, press Enter to go back to the menu.
 Type 9 and Enter to close the program.